MKAbuMattar/dockerized-dalai/README.md

 RUN npx --verbose dalai alpaca install 7B
 ```

-After the container is running, you can access the DilAI web interface at [http://localhost:3000](http://localhost:3000).
+After the container is running, you can access the DalAI web interface at [http://localhost:3000](http://localhost:3000).

 ## Stopping the Docker container